cdelker/schemdraw/docs/elements/electrical.rst

 Operational Amplifiers
 ----------------------

 The :py:class:`schemdraw.elements.opamp.Opamp` element defines several anchors for various inputs, including voltage supplies and offset nulls.
+Optional leads can be added using the `leads` parameter, with anchors exteded to the ends of the leads.

 .. jupyter-execute::